Skip to main content

 • Name of the child who was bitten, child’s address, parent or guardian’s phone number

 Public health inspectors check all licensed daycares, before and after school programs and preschools in Hamilton for safe food handling and infection control.
-We visit these places:
+We visit these premises:

 • For regular inspections between one and three times per year